colintakeda/data-science_team-H/circuit_ALT_EDA.md

     ## # ... with 9,223 more rows

-Interestingly, although positionOrder and lap time standardized by circuit have some relationship, there are some notable examples where this isn’t the case:
+Interestingly, although positionOrder and lap time standardized by circuit have some relationship, there are some notable examples that I have found in race 18 where this isn’t the case:

-  - For race 18 driver 6, they had a status of “+1 Lap” (meaning that they were lapped by the car ahead of them) and a notably larger average lap time than the 5th and 7th place.
+  - Driver 6 had a status of “+1 Lap” (meaning that they were lapped by the car ahead of them) and a notably larger average lap time than the 5th and 7th place.
 That caused the std\_avg\_lap to be much higher than its’ neighbors.
-It appears that this driver only received 6th place because they completed more laps of the race than the 6th place driver was able to.
+It appears that this driver only received 6th place because they completed more laps of the race than the 7th place driver was able to.
-  - Again race 18, the driver placing 16th had a very high std\_avg\_lap, possibly due to their Hydraulics issue shown in status, yet place 22 went to someone with a lower std\_avg\_lap because they were Disqualified.
+  - The driver placing 16th had a very high std\_avg\_lap, possibly due to their Hydraulics issue shown in status, yet place 22 went to someone with a lower std\_avg\_lap because they were Disqualified.
-  - Interestingly, for race 18, driver 7 had a lower avg\_lap and
+  - Interestingly, driver 7 had a lower std\_avg\_lap than driver 8, but
-    std\_avg\_lap than driver 8, but completed 2 more laps.
-Obviously, completing more of the race earned them a higher place, but it looks like driver 8 was actually performing better before they had engine trouble.
+    completed 2 more laps.
+Completing more of the race must have earned them a higher place, but driver 8 was actually performing better before they had engine trouble.
-  - The same discrepancy of swapped position order and std\_avg\_lap can be seen with drivers 9 and 10 of the same race.
+  - The same swapped position order and std\_avg\_lap can be seen with drivers 9 and 10.

 These examples illustrate how the metric of std\_avg\_lap effectively combats the impact of status and number of laps driven while still